fastrgv/hbox/README.md

 * pri1: Nboxes - NboxesOnGoals.........0 means all boxes on goals
 * pri2: Ncorrals - 1				.........0 means only 1 corral, i.e. pusher is free to roam
-* pri3: NblockedDoors			.........more precisely: # boxes blocking doorways
+* pri3: NblockedDoors			.........Number of blocked doorways
 * pri4: NblockedBoxes			.........0 means all boxes are pushable

 * pri5: Furthest-Boxes First   .........prioritizes boxes further from their goals